guilhermemg/app-flickrperson/README.md

 ===== On Pybossa Server ================================================

-1. Create an account in PyBossa
+1. Create an account in the PyBossa
 2. Copy under your account profile your API-KEY
 3. Run python createTasks.py -s http://localhost/pybossa -k API-KEY -c

 ===== On Facebook App Dashboard ========================================

-1. Create a facebook app that will represent your app (https://developers.facebook.com/apps)
+1. Create a Facebook app that will represent your app (https://developers.facebook.com/apps)
-    - **NOTE**: you need be registered as a developer on facebook to create your application on it
+    - **NOTE**: you need be registered as a developer on Facebook to create your application on it
 2. Register your app domain, for example: pybossa.socientize.eu
 3. Register the URL in the app configurations pointing to the location of your app in PyBossa Server, for example:
    * http://pybossa.socientize.eu/flickrperson/